 In our example fleet of 80 followers, there might be between 2 and 4 heats, depending on how big the floor is.
 It might seem like a good idea to have more heats with fewer dancers on the floor so you get more seconds of judges’ attention, but actually, the reverse is true.
 The judges are less likely to remember you accurately if you danced in heat 1 of 4.
 It’s more accurate to compare you to a larger fleet in only 2 heats.

 This depends on the regional strengths.
-If you are in a region where the dancers are younger, athletic and trained in solo dances, the competition will be stiffer than in a region where the average age of starting is lower or average dance resume is weaker.
+If you are in a region where the dancers are younger, athletic and trained in solo dances, the competition will be stiffer than in a region where the average age of starting is higher or average dance resume is weaker.